SettleMint

 Review template-required features

-Instrument templates can include Required features.
+Instrument templates can include required features.
 When a template has required features, the Asset Designer shows them as badges during template selection.
 The deployed asset inherits those token-level behaviors from the selected template, then asks for additional inputs only for the badges that need configuration.

 Template-specific fields and defaults